Fort Stewart: Anti-Aircraft Artillery Center

-In June 1940, Congress authorized funding for the purchase of property in coastal Georgia for the purpose of building an anti-aircraft artillery training center.
+In June 1940, Congress authorized funding for the purchase of property in coastal Georgia for the purpose of building an antiaircraft artillery training center.
 It was to be located just outside Hinesville, Georgia, some 40 mi southwest of Savannah.

-On 1 July 1940 the first 5,000 acres (20 km^{2}) were bought and subsequent purchases followed.
+On 1 July 1940, the first 5,000 acres (20 km^{2}) were bought and subsequent purchases followed.
 Eventually the reservation would include over 280,000 acres (1100 km^{2}) and stretch over five counties.
-The large expanse of property was required for the firing ranges and impact areas which an anti-aircraft artillery training center would need for live-fire training.
+The large expanse of property was required for the firing ranges and impact areas which an antiaircraft artillery training center would need for live-fire training.

-In November 1940, the Anti-Aircraft Artillery Training Center was officially designated as Camp Stewart, in honor of General Daniel Stewart, a native of Liberty County, who had fought with Francis Marion during the American Revolution, and who became one of the county’s military heroes.
-An announcement of the new post’s name was made in January 1941.
+In November 1940, the Anti-Aircraft Artillery Training Center was officially designated as Camp Stewart, in honor of General Daniel Stewart, a native of Liberty County, who had fought with Francis Marion during the American Revolution, and who became one of the county's military heroes.
+An announcement of the new post's name was made in January 1941.

-During the early months, training was done on wooden mock-ups, since real anti-aircraft guns were in short supply.
+During the early months, training was done on wooden mock-ups, since real antiaircraft guns were in short supply.
 Live-firing exercises were conducted on the beaches of St. Augustine and Amelia Island, Florida, since the necessary ranges and impact areas had not been completed at Camp Stewart.
 This live-fire training over the ocean continued until September 1941, while at Camp Stewart practice firing and searchlight training progressed.
+In fall of 1941, the Carolina Maneuvers were held, and all the antiaircraft units from Camp Stewart participated.